 Carrying a set of jumper cables can help you help a fellow motorist—or the other way around.
 How to jump start a car is usually pretty simple, but it’s serious business and you have to do it right to do it safely.
 Every year people are seriously injured while attempting to help another driver with a “jump.”
 Clip this how to jump a car battery article and put it in your glove box.
 Then, before you even connect the cables, go through these steps for how to jump a car battery safely:

 - Make sure both batteries are the same voltage (most batteries are 12 volts) and the same polarity (both have a negative ground).
-You can check this information, to know how to jump a car, in your owner’s manual in your glove box.
+You can check this information, to know how to jump a car battery, in your owner’s manual in your glove box.